Capricorn Highway

 The Capricorn Highway is located in Central Queensland, Australia, and links the city of Rockhampton with western Queensland.
 The highway is 575 km long, and joins the Landsborough Highway at Barcaldine.
 Formerly National Route 66, Queensland began to convert to the alphanumeric system much of Australia had adopted in the early-2000s and is now designated as A4.
 The highway runs parallel with the Tropic of Capricorn, hence its name.

 Other towns situated along the highway include (from east to west):

 Gracemere, Kabra, Stanwell, Westwood, Gogango, Duaringa, Dingo, Bluff, Blackwater, Comet, Emerald, Bogantungan, Alpha and Jericho.

 Running virtually east/west, the highway traverses the area known as the Central Highlands, and crosses the Great Dividing Range between Alpha and Jericho.

+State-controlled road

+Capricorn Highway is a state-controlled state-strategic road.
+It is defined in four sections, as follows: